sindresorhus/got/documentation/7-retry.md

 The function used to calculate the delay before the next request is made.
 Returning `0` aborts the retry.

 **Note:**
-> - When you provide this function, you take full control of the retry logic.
-The `limit` option is not automatically enforced - it's your responsibility to check `attemptCount` or respect when `computedValue` is `0`.
+> - By default, retry rules are enforced before `calculateDelay` runs (`enforceRetryRules: true`), so this function is only called when a retry is allowed.
-> - The `computedValue` parameter contains the default retry delay calculation, which is `0` when the limit is exceeded or the error is not retryable.
-To maintain default retry behavior while customizing delays, check if `computedValue === 0` and return `0` to stop retrying.
+> - If you set `enforceRetryRules: false`, `calculateDelay` takes full control of retry behavior.
+In that mode, check `computedValue` and return `0` when it is `0` to preserve default retry safeguards.

 **Tip:**
 > - This is especially useful when you want to scale down the computed value.